 The down-to-earth wisdom of his morals is ageless.
 We are never too old to be reminded to beware of flattery, greed and complacency.

 Illustrated stories in verse

-In Chapter Two the stories are assembled in dialogue format, for a performance or as a tool to improve reading skills.
-At AlphaInkEditions.Info you will find samples of each story.
+In Chapter Two they are assembled in dialogue format for a performance, or as a tool to improve reading skills.

-Instead of ages, the books are classified according to reading levels and understanding the English language.
+Instead of age groups, the books are classified according to reading levels and understanding of the English language.

 Illustrated story in verse